Shahablo/medcodepro/GroupProject/Design-Team/design-discussion.md

 ![Design 3 not available](design3.png "Design 3")

 Following pros where discussed:
-- Presence of entrypoint class (MainMenu class in this case)
+- Presence of an entrypoint class (MainMenu class in this case)
 - Separate class for CurrentJob so that it is easily distinguished from JobOffer as CurrentJob is related via (0..1 to 1) relationship but JobOffer is related via (0..* to 1) relationship with entrypoint class.

 Following cons where discussed: